micahvandegrift/micahvandegrift.github.io/impact.md

   * Meredith Farkas, Librarian at Portland Community College, author of Information Wants to be Free blog.
 [Opening up knowledge on the tenure track](http://meredith.wolfwater.com/wordpress/2013/10/23/opening-up-knowledge-on-the-tenure-track/).
   * Jennifer Vinopal, Head of Digital Scholarship Services, NYU.
 [Supporting Digital Scholarship in Research Libraries: Scalability and Sustainability](http://vinopal.org/2013/02/10/supporting-digital-scholarship-in-research-libraries-scalability-and-sustainability/).
   * Laura Quilter, Copyright and Information Policy Librarian, UMass-Amherst.
 [Negotiating your publication agreement](http://blogs.umass.edu/lquilter/scholarly-communication/negotiating-your-publication-agreement/).
+  * Bethany Nowviskie, Director of the Digital Library Federation (DLF) at CLIR, the Council on Library and Information Resources, and a Research Associate Professor of Digital Humanities in UVa's Department of English.
+[Open and Shut](http://nowviskie.org/2015/open-and-shut/)

 Quoted in The Chronicle of Higher Education's article on federal funders mandating public access to research products.